Into Spring/Summer 2026

 New Temporary Displays

-From November 29th, an exhibition detailing the draining of the Fens in relation to Chatteris with many photographs, tools, documents and maps.
+An exhibition detailing the draining of the Fens in relation to Chatteris with many photographs, tools, documents and maps.

 The display narrates an overall background to the draining of the Fens featuring the key participates, King Charles I, 4th Earl of Bedford and the 13 ‘Adventurers’, all of whom invested in Cornelius Vermuyden’s plan to improve access to the land.
 The greater part of the display centres on how the drainage plans affected the landscape around Chatteris, the improvement to summer pastures, the loss of the River Ouse tributary known as the West Water which also resulted in the loss of the ferry towards Somersham.
 The resources of the fenland landscape are detailed with methods of hunting and fishing.
 One cabinet explains the digging of peat for fuel with spade and beckett.
 Many tools are exhibited so you can view slubbers and hodders.